-This year, National Junk Food Day falls on Thursday, July 21, 2015.
-So plan on a weekday solely devoted to pigging out on everyone's favorite fast food, snacks and candy - without the guilt!
+This year, National Junk Food Day falls on Friday, July 21, 2017.
+So plan on a weekend solely devoted to pigging out on everyone's favorite fast food, snacks and candy - without the guilt!

 Even doctors say it's good to take a mental health break by indulging in your favorite junk foods -- at least every once in a while.
 Why not make it National Junk Food Day?